 This image would appear in this way:

 Do not use a “Caps Everywhere” style.
 It is only used in level one headers and the title metadata.
-References (visible text) to these page titles (including the navigation) should just capitalize the first letter.
-Obviously, this does not pertain to words that should always be capitalized according to basic grammar rules (e.g. acronyms, proper nouns).
+References (visible text) to these page titles (including the navigation) should just capitalise the first letter.
+Obviously, this does not pertain to words that should always be capitalised according to basic grammar rules (e.g. acronyms, proper nouns).